 - The Loving Hut, Geylang.
 Longing for traditional fried rice and satay?
 Can Lah!
 I am telling you, at this place it is really, really hard to taste a difference between real meat and the vegan version.
 This is a good place to introduce a meat lover to an environmentally friendly alternative.

-As I prefer to have a bit of a fancy dinner during the weekends, here are some restaurants that perfectly suit the occasion.
+For a bit of a fancy dinner during the weekends, here are some restaurants that perfectly suit the occasion.

 - Mezza 9, Grant Hyatt.
 The chef of Mezza 9, Lucas Glanville, has quite a progressive philosophy that focusses on environmentally sustainable and ethical food options.
 That includes seafood with the MSC and the ASC label, which makes it the place to go for me when I want to enjoy some sustainably sourced fish.
 If you wish to keep it vegetarian, you should definitely go for the vegetarian sushi.

 - Open door Policy, Tiong Bahru.
 This restaurant in Tiong Bahru aims to serve sustainable dishes that are free of dairy and gluten, including some vegan dishes and desserts.
 ODP grows its own herbs and spices in a vertical garden, which happens to be at the walls of the restaurant.
-It is a good ‘meet in the middle’ place for plant and meat lovers in a nice setting.

 - Blu Kouzina, Demsey Hill.
 Blu Kouzina is a Greek restaurant that offers a wide range of Mediterranean dishes.
 What I like about the menu is that the dishes are marked when vegetarian/vegan, so you can easily find the options that meet your diet.
 I like ordering several small dishes to make up my own Greek buffet.